backbone-paginator/backbone.paginator/README.md

 ## Release History

 * 0.next - improve sorting and add filtering abilities.
 Add setSort() and setFilter() methods.
 Make pager() argument-less.
+Don't force attributes.
+Let the developer change the type of the request.
+Make the API cleaner.
 Some bug fixes.
 * 0.15 - rewrite to simplify the project API, unify components under the same collection hood
 * 0.14 - rewrite of all components
 * 0.13 - initial release of client and request pagers